Feyerabend/ABC80/README.md

 *On the other hand segments which could also have gained from the success of ABC80, such as schools, those dependent on the graphic, gaming or sound technology etc. were left behind.
-Instead schools were completely misled by investing in failed projects such as "COMPIS".
+Instead schools were completely misled by investing in failed projects such as "COMPIS"[^3].
 But that is quite another story...*

 In general the horizontal field of innovation and diversity came to be replaced by a vertical strata.
 The highly incompatible plethora of machines in spirit of the 70s,